And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

 At this time we also see the velocity of Money coming down.
 This is a normal and expected faze of the inflation/hyperinflation cycle we are living: people are spending less because they erroneously think prices will come down.
 The day they understand Inflation is here to stay, people will start to buy whatever they can to get rid of paper money.
 Velocity will pick up again and we will at that point have entered Hyperinflation.

-GDP (gross domestic product) is decreasing by almost 4%!
+GDP (gross domestic product) is falling by almost 4%!
+According to the chart below, we are stuck in a depression since 2008.

 Governments try to disguise the true rate of inflation through a variety of techniques: